cfe-lab/MiCall/micall/tests/microtest/README.md

   `utils/make_sample.py` first generates 10000 random reads, then `utils/denovo_simplify.py` winnows that down to the smallest subset that still works with de novo assembly.
+* 2160A-HCV - enough coverage of the whole genome portion of NS5b for IVA to assemble a contig, with a couple of mutations.
+See the `make_sample.py` script for details.
+* 2160AMIDI-MidHCV - MIDI region for 2160A.
+See the `make_sample.py` script for
+  details.